Monday, March 27, 2017

 Old fashioned family entertainment

-The Adventures of Robin Hood is a delightful 1938 adventure movie by Michael Curtiz and William Keighley.
-The film offers enough old fashioned entertainment to please young and old alike: sprightly swordplay, witty dialogue, excellent actors, romance (with Lady Marian, played by Olivia de Havilland), and beautiful costumes and sets in radiant Technicolor.
-The film won three Oscars: for Best Art Direction and Color (by Carl Jules Weyl), for Best Editing (by Ralph Dawson) and for Best Music (by Erich Wolfgang Korngold).
+The Adventures of Robin Hood is a delightful 1938 adventure movie by the Hollywood directors Michael Curtiz and William Keighley.
+The film offers enough old fashioned entertainment to please young and old alike: sprightly swordplay, witty dialogue, excellent performances by most of the cast members, romance between Robin Hood and his love interest Lady Marian (played by Olivia de Havilland), and beautiful costumes and sets, all shot in radiant Technicolor

 Cast: Errol Flynn, Olivia de Havilland, Basil Rathbone, Claude Rains, Alan Hale and Eugene Pallette.